 At the last event at Johns Hopkins, which is a participant again this year, they collected 498 pounds of medication.

 9.9 million Americans misuse prescription drugs according to the 2018 National Survey on Drug Use and Health, with the majority coming from family, friends, and the home medicine cabinet.

 Drug take-back events or 24/7 disposal sites are the best way to throw away old medication.

 Maryland take-back events happen twice a year, in the fall and spring.
 Plus, some drugstores and police departments have disposal boxes that you can use any time during the year.

-Several Maryland pharmacies, including CVS and Walgreens, have permanent disposal boxes.
-The National Association of Boards of Pharmacy has a zip code search to find a location near you.
+The National Association of Boards of Pharmacy has a zip code search to find a local disposal box that's always available.

 Walgreens also has its own search for drug kiosks that are available during pharmacy hours.